 37th District Court in Warren

-If you face charges in the 37th District Court, you will need attorneys with extensive experience and a track record of success in that court.
+If you face charges in the 37th District Court, you will need attorneys with extensive experience and a track record of success.
 We are here to help you!

 The 37th District Court in Warren, Michigan

-The 37th District Court is located at 8300 Common Rd., in Warren, Michigan.
-This court’s jurisdiction is in the southwestern part of Macomb County.
-The 37th District court handles the arraignment, setting of bail, and preliminary examinations of all criminal felony cases and all criminal misdemeanor violations of state statutes where the penalty does not exceed one year in jail.
-This court also handles all city ordinance violations and all traffic and parking violations.
-The judges in this court have a reputation for being tough but fair.
+The 37th District Court is located at 8300 Common Rd. in Warren, Michigan.
+This Court’s jurisdiction is in the southwestern part of Macomb County.
+The 37th District Court handles the arraignment, setting of bail, and preliminary examinations of all criminal felony cases and all criminal misdemeanor violations of state statutes where the penalty does not exceed one year in jail.
+The Court also handles all city ordinance, traffic, and parking violations.
+The judges have a reputation for being tough but fair.

-This Court handles misdemeanor offenses from the start through sentencing.
-The crimes heard in the 37th district court range from drunk driving, retail fraud, drug possession, assault and battery, disorderly person, domestic violence, and some traffic offenses such as driving while license suspended, to name a few.
-Felony offenses start in this court for an arraignment and probable cause determination.
+The Warren District Court handles misdemeanor offenses from the start through sentencing.
+The crimes heard in the 37th district court range from drunk driving, retail fraud (shoplifting), drug possession, assault and battery, disorderly person, domestic violence, and some traffic offenses such as driving while license suspended, to name a few.
+Felony offenses start with an arraignment and probable cause determination (preliminary examination and probable cause conference).
 If the felony cases are not dismissed or plead to misdemeanors, the judge transfers them to the Macomb County Circuit Court for trial.

 Common Prosecutions in Warren Michigan

 In addition to bond and probation violations, the 37th District Court routinely presides over the following felony and misdemeanor charges:

 - Assault Charges (Aggravated Assault, Assault and Battery, etc.)

 - Felony Firearm/Felon in Possession of a Firearm